H2Sxxa/AnyMirror/README.md

 # AnyMirror

 AnyMirror is a transparent L3 proxy and URL redirection tool written in Rust.
-It intercepts outbound network traffic at the IP layer and redirects requests to specified mirror destinations without requiring client-side configuration.
+It intercepts outbound network traffic at the IP layer and redirects selected requests to mirror or policy destinations.
+In common DNS setups this works without per-application proxy configuration.

 ## Overview